Fibrinogen: Hereditary fibrinogen Aα-Chain amyloidosis

 Hereditary fibrinogen Aα-Chain amyloidosis is an autosomal dominant extremely rare inherited disorder caused by a mutation in one of the two copies of the FGA gene.
 It is a form of congenital dysfibrinogenemia in which certain mutations lead to the production of an abnormal fibrinogen that circulates in the blood while gradually accumulating in the kidney.
 This accumulation leads over time to one form of familial renal amyloidosis.
 Plasma fibrinogen levels are similar to that seen in other forms of congenital dysfibrinogenemia.
 Fibrinogen Aα-Chain amyloidosis has not associated with abnormal bleeding or thrombosis.

 Acquired dysfibrinogenemia

 Acquired dysfibrinogenemia is a rare disorder in which circulating fibrinogen is composed at least in part of a dysfunctional fibrinogen due to various acquired diseases.
 One well-studied cause of the disorder is severe liver disease including hepatoma, chronic active hepatitis, cirrhosis, and jaundice due to biliary tract obstruction.
 The diseased liver synthesizes a fibrinogen which has a normally functional amino acid sequence but is incorrectly glycosylated (i.e. has a wrong amount of sugar residues) added to it during its passage through the Golgi.
-The incorrectly glycosalated fibrinogen is dysfunctional and may cause pathological episodes of bleeding and/or blood clotting.
+The incorrectly glycosylated fibrinogen is dysfunctional and may cause pathological episodes of bleeding and/or blood clotting.
 Other, less well understood, causes are plasma cell dyscrasias and autoimmune disorders in which a circulating abnormal immunoglobulin or other protein interferes with fibrinogen function, and rare cases of cancer and medication (isotretinoin, glucocorticoids, and antileukemic drugs) toxicities.